Overview

 • One of the primary goals of a bug bash is to gather numerous bugs and insights for improvement, based on the diverse perspectives of participants, who vary by role and background.

-• Bug bashes have both direct benefits (such as bugs and feedback, better product reputation, and faster, more efficient development) and indirect benefits (increased sense of ownership and trust, and boosted team morale).
+• Bug bashes have both direct benefits (such as unexpected bugs and feedback, better product reputation, and faster, more efficient development) and indirect benefits (increased sense of ownership and trust, and boosted team morale).

 FAQ